Bank of Amsterdam: Eighteenth century

-During the eighteenth century, the VOC no longer obtained the required gold and silver directly from the Wisselbank but instead obtained it through the intermediary of private assayers and mint masters.
-In January 1711, Anthoni and Johannes Grill (III) were appointed as assayers, specialized in coin testing, but also dealing in copper plates and iron and supplying the Dutch East India Company between 1722 and 1731, with silver ingots.
-In ten years time the VOC owed 22.5 million gulden to the Wisselbank.

-The Dutch had very little to offer in Asia but silver and gold.
-Therefore, the VOC ships had to sail to Asia with silver bars and gold coins to pay for Asian goods.
-The bars were cast in private factories, run by assayers, from melted down coins, mainly from Spanish American "reales".
-Once in Asia these bars were melted down and minted again into coins such as rupees, that could be used in the East.

-The annual production of silver did not or hardly changed between 1660 and 1720.
-Or did it grow steadily with some lapses in the 1720s and 1740s, as more a recent study shows?
-The bank's metal stock was increased by large purchases at favorable times or by trumping the competition with higher prices.
-After the Spanish War of Succession Spanish mints flooded Spain with debased silver; the debts left by King Louis XIV of France had to deal with a shortage of silver and gold; thus, John Law introduced paper money until his opponents attempted to convert their notes into specie (gold and silver) "en masse".
+The annual production of silver hardly changed between 1660 and 1720.
+It grew steadily, with some lapses, in the 1730s and 1740s, as more a recent study shows.
+After a hundred years the annual production of silver doubled between 1761–1780, according to William Arthur Shaw.
+The bank's metal stock was increased by large purchases at favorable times or by offering higher prices than the competition.

+Following the Spanish War of Succession, Spanish mints inundated Spain with devalued silver.
+The debts incurred by King Louis XIV of France also contributed to a scarcity of both silver and gold.
+Consequently, John Law introduced paper money, which remained in circulation until his adversaries attempted a widespread conversion of their notes into precious metals.
 In 1721, the English and Dutch drew more money from Spain than France did.
 In 1721, there were 2,918 account holders, the highest number in two centuries of banking history.
 One of main bankers was Andries Pels, dealing with France as well as Great Britain.
-Great Britain moved towards a gold standard (and drew out silver [crowns, shillings and sixpences]).
+Great Britain moved towards a gold standard (and drew out silver in the form of crowns, shillings and sixpences).
 Logically, this meant a flow of gold to England and a flow of silver to the Republic, where silver could be purchased relatively inexpensively for transportation to Asia.
-In Asia, silver fetched a higher price and thus represented there more purchasing power than in the Republic.
-The relative scarcity of silver in England and the silver glut in the Republic also explain why the English East India Company sought refuge in the Amsterdam market for its silver needs.
+In Asia, silver fetched a higher price and thus represented more purchasing power there than in the Republic.
+The relative scarcity of silver in England and the silver glut in the Republic also explain why the English East India Company sought to satisfy its silver needs in the Amsterdam market.